Wherriea2333/ICS_Water_testbed/README.md

 1. Install [docker](https://docs.docker.com/engine/install/)
 2. Clone the repository
 3. cd to `ICS_Water_test/ics_sandbox`, under this folder, there should be a main.py
-4. Adjust the test.yml config file if needed, you may also need to change the deployment scripts of the PLC's is you change PLC address.
+4. Adjust the test.yml config file if needed, you may also need to change the deployment scripts of the PLC's if you change PLC address.
 5. Launch the python file `sudo python3 main.py`
 ```Tree
 ├── ICS_Water_testbed